Mum’s Welsh Cakes

 She would always make far more than the family could eat, some were taken to work, the others stashed in the freezer and brought out again in July when we’d forgotten they ever existed.

 This year there won’t be any Welsh cakes made by Mum as last June she was cruelly taken away from us by Mesothelioma – a form of lung cancer.
 It seems funny now, but in the days after she died, I had an immediate instinct to make up a batch of Welsh cakes for the family who had all gathered together at the house.
-The picture above is from that batch.
+The picture below is from that batch.
 I was hoping my cakes would bring comfort, fond memories of Mum making them and most of all replicate a Welsh cwtch* from Mum for all of those that needed it.
 Silly really.

 A good heavy griddle pan (or maen in Welsh) is essential to the success of the Welsh cake.
 Mum bought me one, so I could learn to make my own the first Christmas after I’d officially left home.
 Many years later I adapted Mum’s original recipe to be Gluten-Free.